wavesoft/LiveQ/source/web/db-scheme.md

         "_id": "..",            // The book indexing key
         "info": {
             "title": "...",     // The book title
-            "description": "",  // The short description of the book topic },
+            "desc": "",         // The short description of the book topic },
         "games": [              // List of games-in-game for this book {